Updated June 2015

 What utility energy efficiency programs are available to me?

-MidAmerican Energy Company offers energy efficiency programs under the umbrella of the EnergyAdvantage initiative.
-A multitude of energy-efficient equipment financing opportunities and rebates are available, covering lighting, various heating and cooling equipment, motors, variable speed drives, commercial kitchen equipment, building insulation, and windows.
-Rebates are cash-back payments based on equipment type.
-For example, variable speed drive incentives are $50 per horsepower controlled and lighting incentives range from $3 to $50 per indoor lamp or fixture (more for high-intensity discharge outdoor lighting).
-In addition to the standard rebates, Mid-American offers other energy efficiency incentive programs that may interest federal customers:
+MidAmerican Energy Company offers programs through the EnergyAdvantage initiative.
+A multitude of prescriptive rebates are available for energy-efficient equipment including lighting, various heating and cooling equipment, motors, variable speed drives, commercial kitchen equipment, building insulation, and windows.
+In addition to the standard rebates, Mid-American offers custom incentives for 25% of the incremental cost of the equipment or a post-incentive simple payback period equal to 25% of the installed equipment’s estimated useful life (EUL).
+There are many other energy efficiency incentive programs that may interest federal customers including:

 The Commercial New Construction program offers incentives to help offset the initial cost of design and installation of energy-efficient options.
-Two tiers of efficiency are targeted: Customer Track, requiring at least 15% better than Iowa energy code (optimal enrollment time before completion of schematic design phase); and Custom Track Plus, at least 40% above Iowa energy code (optimal enrollment during space-type programming or just after architect selection).
-The incentive is paid to the building owner based upon independently modeled kWh savings.
-Incentives range from $0.06 to $0.19 per first year's kWh saved, and $0.60 to $1.90 per therm saved.
-The customer or building developer must first submit a program application form in order to be considered for these incentives.
+Different services and incentives are available depending on the percentage savings above the state energy code baseline.
+Incentives range from $0.06 to $0.19/kWh and $0.60 to $1.90/therm of first-year savings.
+The customer or building developer must first submit a program application form in order to be considered for these incentives (optimal enrollment during space-type programming or just after architect selection).

 Rebates are available for a variety of efficient equipment including appliances (washers, freezers, refrigerators, dishwashers, and room air conditioners), doors and windows, food service equipment, HVAC, water heating, lighting, variable frequency drives, and data center equipment.